 I remember during a postgraduate theology seminar at the University of Otago this objection came up after a talk I had given.
 I described Plantinga’s account, and a very confident atheist in the room shot back “Oh yeah?
 Well I believe in the cosmic giraffe.
 He exists and communicated his existence to me via direct experience, so I am just as warranted in holding this belief and calling it basic as you are.”
 This was obviously just a re-labelled version of the Great Pumpkin Objection, and it fails for the very same reason.
 Sure, if there is a cosmic Giraffe, and if this guy was telling the truth about how the said giraffe communicated his existence to him, then his belief could be warranted and basic.
 But as was pretty obvious to everyone in the room, he was just making it up.
 It wasn’t true at all!

-Atheist Keith Parsons likewise badly misunderstands the point of the account of theism as properly basic when he attempts to address the way that the Reformed epistemologist can easily dispatch the Great Pumpkin objection.
+Atheist Keith Parsons likewise misunderstands the point of the account of theism as properly basic.
+He attempts to address the way that the Reformed epistemologist can easily dispatch the Great Pumpkin objection.
 He notes that if theism of this sort is true then it is properly basic (he calls it “warrant basic”).
-Now, it logically follow from this that if theism of this sort is not basic, then it’s not true (although some other kind of theism might be, but let’s ignore that for now).
+Now, it logically follow from this, he says, that if theism of this sort is not basic, then it’s not true (although some other kind of theism might be, but let’s ignore that for now).
 Here’s how he comments on this in the Cambridge Companion to Atheism: “the atheist can stand Plantinga’s argument on its head and argue that the fact that theistic belief is not warrant basic shows that there probably is no God!” (p.
 111).
 Well, here’s the thing.
-Yes it’s true that showing that this sort of theism is not basic is to show that it’s not true, but in order to show that it’s not basic, as Plantinga spelled out, you have to show that it’s not true, because if it’s true then it will be basic.
+Yes it’s true that showing that this sort of theism (very sepcifically construed as a theism brought about by the means Plantinga discusses) is not basic is to show that it’s not true, but in order to show that it’s not basic, as Plantinga spelled out, you have to show that it’s not true, because if it’s true then it will be basic.
 In other words, theism is only non-basic if it’s false.
 In practical terms, this means that showing that theism is not basic is going to require you to show that the factors that would cause the belief to be basic just aren’t there.
 God’s not real, or God didn’t create us in such a way that we function properly by believing in him, for example.
 Unless you can successfully argue for such propositions, then you cannot establish that belief in God isn’t basic.

 Now, Parsons evidently disagrees.
 He says: